Manish047/RecipeSearch/README.md

 ## Content Covered

-API Integration
+API Integration<br/>
-Custom Pagination
+Custom Pagination<br/>
 Responsive UI

 ## Must Read

-The API response claims to have result count(No. of recipes) for each search value to be a very large number while actually the documents are not more than 100.
+The API response claims to have result count(No. of recipes) for each search value to be a very large number while actually the documents are not more than 100.<br/>
-That is the reason why you might not see anything after page number 9.
+That is the reason why you might not see anything after page number 9.<br/>

-Detailed Explaination:
+Detailed Explaination:<br/>
-ItemsPerPage = 12
+ItemsPerPage = 12<br/>
-Page = 9
+Page = 9<br/>
-Therefore 12 * 9  = 108 i.e. > 100
+Therefore 12 * 9  = 108 i.e. > 100<br/>
-Thus the 9th page might only be showing values 96 - 100
+Thus the 9th page might only be showing values 96 - 100<br/>

 ## To run this app..